 What Happens If a Cruise Ship Runs Out of Fuel?

-Without fuel the cruise ship wouldn’t be able to work the toilets, raise the anchor, or do almost anything onboard.
-It would be very unpleasant and dangerous to be onboard.
+Without fuel, the cruise ship wouldn’t be able to work the toilets, raise the anchor, or do almost anything onboard.
+It would be very unpleasant and dangerous.

 If a cruise ship did completely run out of fuel at sea the guests would have to be evacuated as soon as possible as this could be very dangerous for all involved.